-It is far too soon to make accurate estimate for a nation with notoriously politicized and inaccurate macroeconomic data but some of the costs are clear.
-Iran's currency, long held artificially high by a regime that could afford to subsidize it, has suffered sharply from the implementation of more stringent sanctions.
-It lost more than 50% of its value between September 2011 and September 2012 and was trading at around 28,000 Rials to one dollar, down from 13,000 in September 2011.
-According to some reports, this raised the real rate of annual inflation from the government publicized claim of 29% to almost 70%.
-Moreover, the Rial lost nearly 40% more of its value during the first week of October 2012.
+Iran's currency had long been kept artificially high by a regime that could afford to subsidize it, has suffered sharply from the implementation of more stringent sanctions.
+It lost more than 50% of its value between September 2011 and September 2012, and was trading at around 28,000 Rials to one dollar, down from 13,000 in September 2011.400 According to some reports, this raised the real rate of annual inflation from the government publicized claim of 29% to almost 70%.401 Moreover, the Rial lost nearly 40% more of its value during the first week of October 2012.402 The two declines, in January and October 2012, decreased the value of the Rial by 80%.403

-The devaluation of the Rial and reduction in oil income have affected access to food in a country that previously some 70% of its finances from oil exports, and that the World Trade Organization estimated imported \$8.2 billion worth of food and \$9.4 billion worth of agricultural products in 2010.
-290 These problems have reduced meat consumption, led to the buying and hoarding of gold and dollars, sharply reduced foreign and domestic investment, strained government revenues, and forced Iran into massive new efforts to use third parties and other nations to disguise its economic activities.
+The devaluation of the Rial and reduction in oil income affected access to food in a country that previously garnered some 70% of its finances from oil exports, and that the World Trade Organization estimated imported \$8.2 billion worth of food and \$9.4 billion worth of agricultural products in 2010.404 These problems have reduced meat consumption, led to the buying and hoarding of gold and dollars, sharply reduced foreign and domestic investment, strained government revenues, and forced Iran into massive new efforts to use third parties and other nations to disguise its economic activities.